-Customers become aware either after seeing one of your advertisements, receiving one of your SMS blast messages or by randomly stumbling upon your website from another platform.
+Customers become aware either after seeing one of your advertisements, receiving one of your SMS blast messages, or by randomly stumbling upon your website from another platform.
 Regardless, they are now looking for relevant information, and you must give it to them.
 To reel them in, educate them about the ways your solutions can help them.
-You may lead them to a specific page on your website, or show them a how-to video to engage them.
+You may lead them to a specific page on your website or show them a how-to video to engage them.

 This step is already automated for most eCommerce businesses.
-The content, ad strategy, and other lead generation strategies are already in place and automated with the help of human resources.
+The content, ad strategy, and other lead generation strategies are already in place and automated with human resources.
 Creating a proper team flow and delegating responsibilities for content and ad management is essential to automatic this step in the sales funnel.

-Also, either through the quality of your content or by offering exclusive content by email, you must encourage your visitor to subscribe to your mailing list with their email.
+Through the quality of your content or by offering exclusive content by email, you must encourage your visitor to subscribe to your mailing list with their email.